yogeshbdeshpande/c2pa-attestation/attestation-design.md

 *In the no-attestation case, assertions are created and boxed in the assertion store.
 A Claim is then prepared, with the assertions array set to the location and hash of the referenced assertions.
 The Claim is then serialized, hashed, and signed by the Claim Creator.
 The Assertion Store, Claim, and Claim Signature are then packaged as a manifest (not shown.)*
 *To support attestations, the additional steps in the shaded box are required.
 As before, an Assertion Store is populated with the desired assertions, but we call it a Partial Assertion Store because one additional assertion will be added before the Claim is finalized.
 The Partial Claim is then serialized and claim hash is then attested using the appropriate platform attestation service.
 Next, the attestation is packaged as an assertion and added to the Partial Assertion Store to create the finalized Assertion Store.
 Finally, the serialized-Claim (with the embedded attestation assertion) is signed by the Claim Creator.*

-Note that this architecture does demand that attestation-aware validators perform additional steps: Specifically, validators must edit the claim to remove any attestation assertions, and then re-serialize the resulting partial claim to validate the binding in the attestation assertion.
-We consider this tradeoff to be acceptable: the cost is borne by the creators and consumers of attestation, but the creation and validation workflow for non-attestation-aware entities is unchanged.
+Note that this architecture *does* demand that attestation-aware Validators perform additional steps: Specifically, Validators must edit the Claim to remove any attestation assertions, and then re-serialize the resulting Partial Claim to validate the binding in the attestation assertion.
+We consider this tradeoff to be acceptable: the rewriting cost is borne by the creators and consumers of attestation, but the creation and validation workflow for non-attestation-aware entities is unchanged.

-Additional details are included in the normative parts of the draft specification below.
+Additional details are included in the normative parts of the specification below.

 ### Multiple Explicit Attestations
 This specification supports more than one attestation for a claim – for example, there may be one attestation for code running in an enclave, and a second for the overall platform (the “rich OS.”)

-If more than one attestation is required, then they are ordered, and each subsequent attestation is over the partial claim containing the prior attestations.
-For example, if two attestations are required, the first attestation to be added will be over the partial claim with no attestation assertions.
-The first attestation assertion is then added to the claim, and the second attestation will be over the claim with just the first attestation assertion included.
-Of course, the second attestation assertion is then added, and the resulting finalized claim is signed by the claim generator.
+If more than one attestation is required, then they are ordered, and each subsequent attestation is over the Partial Claim containing the prior attestations.
+For example, if two attestations are required, the first attestation to be added will be over the Partial Claim with no attestation assertions.
+The first attestation assertion is then added to the Claim, and the second attestation will be over the claim with just the first attestation assertion included.
+Of course, the second attestation assertion is then added, and the resulting finalized Claim is signed by the Claim Creator.

 Attestors that wish to include multiple attestations are free to decide the order that they are created and embedded, but since later attestations include earlier attestations, the validation order must be the same as the creation order.
 To ensure that that this occurs, this specification requires that attestations are embedded in the assertions array in the order that they are created.